LAND ROVER RANGE ROVER EVOQUE 2.2 SD4 Dynamic 5dr Auto [9] [Lux Pack]

 United Kingdom

-Bluetooth telephone connectivity,Drive select with paddle shift and sport mode,Dual view touch screen,Dynamic route guidance,Electronic power assisted steering,Front Parking Aid,HDD Premium navigation audio server and CD storage,Parallel parking assist,Power boot opening and closing,Push button starter,Rear parking aid,Reverse traffic detection with blind spot monitor and closing vehicle sensor,Service interval indicator,Surround camera system with towing assist,Trip computer,Voice control system,Analogue Digital TV reception,Audio Connectivity System,Audio system CDradio 825W 17 speaker subwoofer,Auxiliary Audio Jack,DAB Digital radio,Steering wheel mounted audiocruise controls,USB connection,Automatic headlamp activation,Body coloured bumpers,Electricheatedfolding door mirrors with memory auto dipping and puddle lights,Front fog lights,Heated rear windscreen,Heated windscreen,Heated windscreen washers,Narvik black tailgate finish,Panoramic glass sunroofelectric blind,Power frontrear windows with global close,Rain sensor windscreen wipers,Rear spoiler,Rear wiper,10 way electrically adjustable driver seat with lumbar support memory and 8 way electric adjustable passenger seat with 2 way lumbar support,12V power point front,12V power point in luggage area,3 seat rear bench,6040 split folding rear seat,Air quality sensor,Aluminium pedals,Auto climate control with air filtration,Auxiliary heater,Centre console storage with lid,Driverpassenger sunvisors and i
+Bluetooth telephone connectivity,Drive select with paddle shift and sport mode,Dual view touch screen,Dynamic route guidance,Electronic power assisted steering,Front Parking Aid,HDD Premium navigation; audio server and CD storage,Parallel parking assist,Power boot opening and closing,Push button starter,Rear parking aid,Reverse traffic detection with blind spot monitor and closing vehicle sensor,Service interval indicator,Surround camera system with towing assist,Trip computer,Voice control system,Analogue + Digital TV reception,Audio Connectivity System,Audio system - CD/radio; 825W; 17 speaker + subwoofer,Auxiliary Audio Jack,DAB Digital radio,Steering wheel mounted audio/cruise controls,USB connection,Automatic headlamp activation,Body coloured bumpers,Electric/heated/folding door mirrors with memory + auto dipping and puddle lights,Front fog lights,Heated rear windscreen,Heated windscreen,Heated windscreen washers,Narvik black tailgate finish,Panoramic glass sunroof/electric blind,Power front/rear windows with global close,Rain sensor windscreen wipers,Rear spoiler,Rear wiper,10 way electrically adjustable driver seat with lumbar support + memory and 8 way electric adjustable passenger seat with 2 way lumbar support,12V power point front,12V power point in luggage area,3 seat rear bench,60/40 split folding rear seat,Air quality sensor,Aluminium pedals,Auto climate control with air filtration,Auxiliary heater,Centre console storage with lid,Driver/passenger sunvisors and illuminated vanity mirrors,Footwell illumination,Front centre armrest,Front head restraints,Height/reach adjustable steering column,Illuminated front tread plates + chrome tailgate plate,Illuminated glovebox,Interior mood lighting,Isofix child seat preparation,Lashing points,Leather steering wheel,Luggage compartment lighting,Luggage cover,Proximity sensing and touch detection for overhead map lights,Rear centre armrest with 2 cupholders,Rear centre head restraint,Rear headrests,3 rear 3 point seatbelts,Anti-lock brake system,Driver and passenger airbags,Drivers knee airbag,DSC-Dynamic Stability Control,Electronic parking brake,Front seatbelt pretensioners with force limiters,Front side airbags with curtain airbags,Height adjustable front seatbelts,Hill descent control,Hill start assist,Roll stability control,Seatbelt warning,Traction control,Trailer stability assist,Tyre pressure monitoring system,Alarm,Immobiliser,Keyless entry,Locking wheel nuts,Remote central locking,Adaptive dyna

 Having just given up racing motorcycl...